-Globally many empirical studies were conducted to identify the factors that influence the inflow of FDI.
+What is Empirical finding or research?
+It is a research based on observed and monitored phenomena that gets information from actual experience, rather than theory or belief Google (2022) globally many empirical studies were conducted to identify the factors that influence the inflow of FDI.
 However, scholars undertake research come up with different list of determinants of FDI inflows.
-This is mainly because of some have gained or lost importance over time, (UNTCD, 1998).
+Global foreign direct investment (FDI) flows in 2021 were \$1.58 trillion, up 64 per cent from the level during the first year of the COVID-19 pandemic of less than \$1 trillion.
+FDI flows appeared to have significant momentum mainly because of booming merger and acquisition (M&A) markets and rapid growth in international project finance as a result of loose financing conditions and major infrastructure stimulus packages.
+This is mainly because of some have gained or lost import a cover time, (UNTCD, 2022).
 On this review the focuses is on the empirical studies conducted on determinants, opportunities and challenges of FDI in developing countries and especially in Ethiopia.
 Woldemeskel (2012) using qualitative and quantitative methods studied the determinants of FDI in Ethiopia.
 According to him even if the current government provided different incentives for foreign investors to boost the inflow of FDI in to the country, still the share of Ethiopia compared to other countries of Arica is too low.
 According to his research, low level of effective demand due to the limited purchasing power of the people, absence of some important natural resource like petroleum, low level of infrastructure development, excessive bureaucracy, inefficient and ineffective legal system, unstable political environment, lack of skilled force, lack of liberalization and slow process of privatization program are the main determinant of FDI inflow in Ethiopia.

-According to (Gichamo and Zekiwoset, 2012) who studied the determinant of FDI in sub-Saharan countries taking 14 countries as a sample including Ethiopia and using panel regression model, trade openness, Gross Domestic Product, Gross Fixed Capital Formation Inflation and Lag of FDI are the main determinant of FDI in sub Saharan Africa.

-According to Getinet and Hirut (2006) who studied the determinant of FDI in Ethiopia using time serious analysis for the period 1974-2001 concluded that Economic growth (growth of GDP), liberalization and export orientation (trade openness) have a positive impact on FDI.
-Macro-economic instability and low infrastructure had a negative impact on FDI.

-Henok, et al (2013) studied the prospect in selected major sectors of the economy such as manufacturing, agriculture, mining, oil and gas, economic infrastructure, manufacturing, and selected services, including health and tourism.
+(Gichamo and Zekiwoset, 2012) who studied the determinant of FDI in sub-Saharan countries taking 14 countries as a sample including Ethiopia and using panel regression model, trade openness, Gross Domestic Product, Gross Fixed Capital Formation Inflation and Lag of FDI are the main determinant of FDI are the main determinant of FDI in sub Saharan Africa.
+According to Getinet and Hirut (200 6) who studied the determinant of FDI in Ethiopia using time serious analysis for the period 1974-2001 concluded that Economic growth (growth of GDP), liberalization and export orientation (trade openness) have a positive impact on FDI.Macro-economic instability and low infrastructure had a negative impact on FDI.Henok, et al (2013) studied the prospect in selected major sectors of the economy such as manufacturing, agriculture, mining, oil and gas, economic infrastructure, manufacturing, and selected services, including health and tourism.
 The researchers examined the statistical record and drawn on interviews with companies with experience doing business in Ethiopia to compile a critical investment prospects picture.
 Based on their analysis the researcher presented their conclusion in the macroeconomic and sectorial form.
-Strong growth based on an increasingly diversified economy, stable non-food price inflation, increasing exports to a diversified range of markets, an improved trade balance, and generally stable economic policies and a solid investor protection framework are the positive features the researchers identified in the macroeconomic environment of Ethiopia.
+Increasing growth, based on an increasingly diversified economy, stable nonperishable inflation and increasing exports to a diverse variety of markets, better trade balance, and generally stable economic policy as well as a strong investor.
+The positive factors identified by economists in macroeconomics are the protection framework environment of Addis Ababa.
+Inflation that is both high and volatile in headline terms.
 High and volatile headline inflation rate and negative real interest rates are the challenges to sustain economic performance.